OngOngoing/Jeopardy/docs/Use Cases.md

 students can quicky find their competitors if they has no specific competitor or game to join, then move contestants to the picking state where they can choose what question to answer.

 ##UC4 : Contestant choose Question to answer
-After contestant Enters the picking state, a bunch of questions available will be displayed on the screen, seperated by question categories, and its points according to its difficulty. the contestant must select the question in limited time otherwise the game will randomly choose it for the contestant. and then the contestant will have to answer the chosen question.
+After contestant Enters the picking state, a bunch of questions available will be displayed on the screen, seperated by question categories, and its points according to its difficulty. the contestant must select the question in limited time otherwise the game will randomly choose it for the contestant.
+Then, moves to the answering state.

 ##UC5 : Contestant Answer a question
-A question will be displayed on the screen, a contestant presses a button to indicate he can answer it.
-The moderator or game selects the first contestant who presses his button to answer the question.
+A question will be displayed on the screen, a contestant presses a buzz to indicate he can answer it. the contestant  have to fight over each other to press a buzz, whoever press a buzz first will get a chance to answer the chosen question.
+The moderator or game selects the first contestant who presses his buzz to answer the question.
 If contestant answer correctly he earns points otherwise he loses points equal to the point value of the question.

 ##UC6 : Continue to the next question
 After the answer is revealed, if the answer is correct, let the contestant choose the question again until there is no more question or the contestant fail his answer, otherwise, let the contestant's opponent choose instead.